-- And what responsibilities do companies have to protect that data?
+- What responsibilities do companies have to protect that data?

-A sweeping measure that went into effect in 2018, the General Data Protection Regulation (GDPR) tries to address these concerns.
-Its reach is broad: it applies to all companies who process the data of EU individuals, whether or not they are based in Europe.
+The General Data Protection Regulation (GDPR), a sweeping measure that went into effect in 2018, tries to address these concerns.
+Its reach is broad: it applies to all companies that process the data of EU individuals, whether or not they are based in Europe.

-While the GDPR may be changing the status quo, for now, still no international consensus exists on data privacy.
-This has led to messy application of privacy laws as well as to major legal conflicts.
+Although the GDPR may be changing the status quo in Europe, for now, still no international consensus exists on data privacy.
+Its absence has led to the messy application of privacy laws and to major legal conflicts.